Heading to Iceland and not sure what to pack? Read my step by step Iceland packing list to help you plan the perfect trip.

 You can make like a true Icelandic and take a dip in the geothermal pools anytime of the year.
 The pools are a lovely, warm contrast to Iceland’s cold climate so don’t forget your swimsuit, you’ll regret it!

 A jumper is an important item to keep you warm, but will also have you looking like a local!
 The jumper of choice in Iceland is the Lopapeysa; a cosy, hand-knitted woollen jumper embellished with the iconic designs.
-You’ll be able to find them on sale all over Iceland.
+You’ll be able to find them on sale all over Iceland and they make the perfect souvenir to bring home.

 Hat/ Scarf/ Gloves